Code-Institute-Submissions/eeefitness/README.md

 The main business goal of the website is to attract new members to the gym or to encourage them to enquire about becoming members.
 The website follows the Business to Consumer model and is aimed at a fitness conscious audience.
 The site has been designed to provide minimal, but relevant, content that is easy to access, which satisfies the needs of both the business and its consumers.
-Imagery of fit individuals working out have been used extensively throughout the site in order to showcase the results the gym members can achieved.
+Imagery of fit individuals working out have been used extensively throughout the site in order to showcase the results that gym members can aspire to achieve.
-Imagery of a wide variety of exercise equipment, the gym's facilities, has also been showcased.
+Imagery of a wide variety of exercise equipment has been used in order to showcase the gym's facilities.

 ### 2 Scope Plane
 The key features of the website were developed based on the user needs.